 Your personal information is incredibly valuable, so keep it safe.
 First of all, unsolicited questions about you are almost always illegitimate, so don’t respond to them.
 Keep in mind also that sharing images of your remote work location, equipment, or tools exposes you to cybersecurity risks.
 Be conscious of what you share, and who you share it with to avoid opening up new avenues for attack.

 Protect Your Privacy with a VPN

 Every time you connect to the Internet, whether from home or elsewhere, several parties immediately have access to your data, including your Internet provider.
-Using a VPN is the best way to encrypt your data and protect your privacy by creating a secure end-to-end tunnel so that only you and the intended recipient has access to your data.
+Using a VPN is the best way to encrypt your data and protect your privacy by creating a secure end-to-end tunnel so that only you and the intended recipient have access to your data.

-At PrivadoVPN, we stay alert, informed and provide you with the latest technology so you can work from home safely!
+At PrivadoVPN, we stay alert, and informed and provide you with the latest technology so you can work from home safely!